Clinical Science

 Becoming Eligible for Licensure as a Health Service Provider

-Successful completion of the CS concentration, including the APA-approved internship, makes CS students eligible to apply for licensure as a clinical psychologist in Georgia (and in many other jurisdictions) but students must also meet any additional requirements of any state in which they want to be licensed.
+Successful completion of the CS concentration, including the APA-CoA approved internship, makes CS students eligible to apply for licensure as a clinical psychologist in Georgia (and in many other jurisdictions) but students must also meet any additional requirements of any state in which they want to be licensed.
 For example, these additional requirements may include a year of supervised postdoctoral clinical work, and passing state licensure exams.
-To learn more about licensure in Georgia and other jurisdictions, please review the information found here.
+For more information about licensing process and each state’s psychology licensure requirements, consult the "Handbook of Licensure and Certification Requirements" provided by the Association of State and Provincial Psychology Boards (ASPPB).
+You can access this information online on their website under public resources.
+Consult each specific state’s Psychology Licensing Board website for full information about the state’s licensing proceedures.

 Application Information